Control Central for Every Meeting Room

 We all have our favorite meeting room in the office.
 For me, it’s Anchor Steam—close proximity, good lighting, plenty of table space and a whiteboard that erases really well.
-For video conferencing equipment, it’s got a Lifesize Icon 600, two 50” screens and sitting pretty in the middle of the table is the hub of every meeting, a Lifesize Phone HD.
+For video conferencing equipment, it has a Lifesize Icon 600, two 50” screens and sitting pretty in the middle of the table is the hub of every meeting, a Lifesize Phone HD.

 My only gripe with this room is that the chairs kind of suck (which I mention only in hopes that Facilities will come across this blog and honor my upgrade request).
 I’ve held every kind of meeting from this conference room: old school audio-only conference calls, web conferencing over audio with a shared presentation, multiway group video meetings and even a few after-work “happy hour conferences.”
 And for every one of them, I used the same device to control the meeting.